 Fistula is a hole that develops between the birth canal and one or more of a woman’s internal organs.
 While it is almost always preventable, fistula is all too common in the developing world, where it is estimated to affect more than 2 million girls and women.

 Consequences of fistula are life-altering: For women with obstetric fistula, the baby usually dies during labor, and the mother is left with chronic incontinence, often leading to isolation from family and community life and neglect or abandonment by male partners.
 Without surgical repair, a woman’s prospects for work or family support are greatly diminished, and she is often left to rely on charity.
 These problems are compounded in cases of traumatic fistula, which is caused by rape or sexual violence.
 In these cases, women face greater psychological trauma and increased vulnerability to HIV or other sexually transmitted infections.

 In up to 90% of cases, the fistula can be surgically repaired.
-Through the Fistula Care project, the largest U.S. government-funded effort to date dedicated to treating and preventing fistula, EngenderHealth works to restore dignity to women with fistula and to prevent other women from developing the condition.
+Through the Fistula Care Plus project, the largest U.S. government-funded effort to date dedicated to treating and preventing fistula, EngenderHealth works to restore dignity to women with fistula and to prevent other women from developing the condition.
 Our activities include: